Skip to main content

 Understanding how VantageScores work is the first step to improving yours.

-In the world of finance, your credit score reflects how you’ve managed past debt.
-These scores provide lenders with a quick way to gauge your creditworthiness (AKA, the likelihood that you will repay your debts).
+Your credit score reflects how you’ve managed past debt and provides lenders with a quick way to gauge your creditworthiness (AKA, the likelihood that you’re able to repay future debts).
+But depending on the lender you’re working with, you may notice different credit scores.

-You often hear two names when it comes to credit scores: FICO and VantageScore.
-Let’s delve into what makes VantageScores unique from FICO scores and some ways you may be able to improve your VantageScore.
+Let’s look at what makes VantageScores unique from FICO scores, and some ways you may be able to improve your VantageScore.

 Key Takeaways

-• VantageScore is a credit scoring model created through a partnership of three credit bureaus and it competes with FICO to help lenders assess creditworthiness.
+• VantageScore is a credit scoring model created through a partnership of three credit bureaus and is used by some lenders to assess creditworthiness instead of the FICO model.

 • VantageScores range from 300 to 850.
-A higher score indicates you have demonstrated responsible financial behavior and may give you access to benefits, such as lower rates.
+A higher score indicates that you have demonstrated responsible financial behavior and may give you access to benefits such as lower rates.

 • Understanding the factors that make up your VantageScore could help you take steps to improve your credit score.

-Introduced in 2006, through a collaboration of the three major credit bureaus, Experian, TransUnion, and Equifax, VantageScore emerged as an alternative to the long-established FICO credit score model.
+VantageScore was introduced in 2006 through a collaboration of the three major credit bureaus, Experian, TransUnion, and Equifax.
+The goal was to compete against the long-established FICO credit score model.

 VantageScore also aims to make credit scores more consistent.
 Since these scores pull data from all three credit bureaus, consumers see more consistent scores when going between lenders who use VantageScores.

-FICO scores, on the other hand, create bureau-specific scoring models, meaning your score may be slightly different depending on which bureau the model is pulling data from.3
+FICO scores, on the other hand, create bureau-specific scoring models, meaning your score may be slightly different depending on which bureau the model is pulling data from.

 What Is VantageScore 3.0?

 Initially, the VantageScore model used a score range of 501 to 990, differing from FICO’s 300 to 850 scale.
-However, in 2013 as part of the 3.0 update, VantageScore changed its range to match FICO’s in an effort to create consistency and make it easier for both consumers and lenders to understand.
+This made interpreting both scoring models more difficult for consumers and created less consistency for lenders when reviewing applications.
+However, in 2013, VantageScore changed its range to match FICO’s in an effort to create consistency and to make it easier for both consumers and lenders to understand.

-In addition to the change in its range, VantageScore 3.0 adopted a new approach when considering various credit factors, including a more nuanced breakdown of credit scores into tiers, offering a more comprehensive and detailed view of a person’s credit behavior.
+This update was part of the broader 3.0 update.
+In addition to the change in range, VantageScore 3.0 adopted a new approach when considering various credit factors.
+It included a more nuanced breakdown of credit scores into tiers, offering a more comprehensive and detailed view of a person’s credit behavior.3

-This level of detail allowed lenders to make more informed decisions and provided customers with a clearer understanding of the factors influencing their credit standing.
+This heightened level of detail allows lenders to make more informed decisions and provides customers with a clearer understanding of the factors influencing their credit standing.

 VantageScore vs FICO

-While FICO scores have been the go-to for lenders, particularly for mortgages, VantageScore has been making strides since its introduction in 2006.
-Between 2021 and 2022, VantageScore usage by financial institutions grew by 30%.4
+While FICO scores have been the go-to for lenders, particularly mortgage lenders, VantageScore has been making strides since its introduction in 2006.
+As of 2024, more than 3,400 financial institutions and other companies use VantageScores, and the company has seen a 42% increase since 2023 in the number of VantageScore credit scores requested.4

-Today, with a growing number of lenders, as well as credit card issuers and credit monitoring services, turning to VantageScore, it’s increasingly important for consumers to be familiar with both their FICO and VantageScore.
+With a growing number of lenders, credit card issuers, and credit monitoring services turning to VantageScore, it’s increasingly important for consumers to be familiar with both their FICO and VantageScore credit scores.

-There are a few key differences between these scoring models, including how they weigh factors, how they consider hard inquiries, and the amount of history needed to calculate a score.
+There are a few key differences between these scoring models, including how they weigh factors, how they consider hard inquiries, and the length of history needed to calculate a score.
+Let’s take a closer look.

 FICO and VantageScore don’t weigh credit factors identically.
 For example, VantageScore gives the most weight to payment history, designating it as "extremely influential" and accounting for 40% of the total score, whereas FICO gives a person’s payment history 35%.5

-VantageScores are also influenced by factors like total balances and debt and available credit, while FICO doesn’t take these into account.6
+VantageScores are also influenced by factors like total balances and debt, as well as your total available credit.
+FICO doesn’t take these into account.6

-FICO treats multiple inquiries for the same type of loan within a 14 to 45 day period as one inquiry.7 On the other hand, VantageScore treats all credit inquiries, regardless of the credit type, within 14 days of one another as a single inquiry.8
+VantageScore also has a simpler system for considering hard inquiries.
+FICO treats multiple inquiries made within a 14 to 45-day period for the same type of loan as one inquiry.
+VantageScore, on the other hand, treats all credit inquiries, regardless of the credit type, made within 14 days of each other as a single inquiry.7

-However, if someone had two hard inquiries for a mortgage, and a hard inquiry for a personal loan in one week, FICO would count these as two hard inquiries because they are different credit types, whereas VantageScore would count them as one hard inquiry because they all happened within 14 days of one another.
+For example, if someone had two hard inquiries for a mortgage and a hard inquiry for a personal loan in the same week, FICO would consider these as two separate inquiries.
+Why?
+Because they are different credit types.
+VantageScore would count them as one hard inquiry because they all happened within 14 days of one another.

-Generally, a VantageScore of 650 or above is considered good, but keep in mind that each lender has their own score requirements depending on the product you’re applying for.
+Generally, a VantageScore of 650 or above is considered a good score.
+But keep in mind that each lender has their own credit score requirements depending on the type of credit you’re applying for.

 Think of your VantageScore like a test where 850 is the top grade and 300 needs improvement.
-Score bands typically look like this:9
+Let’s look at VantageScore’s bands and what they may mean for you.8

 What Makes Up Your VantageScore 3.0?

-The VantageScore 3.0 model breaks down the factors influencing your credit score into six key components, each of which carries a different weight in calculating your score.10
+The VantageScore 3.0 model breaks down the factors influencing your credit score into six key components, each of which carries a different weight in calculating your score.9

 • Payment history (40%): On time payments are the largest factor when it comes to calculating your VantageScore.
-In fact, one late payment could drop your score by up to 180 points!11
+In fact, one late payment could drop your score by up to 180 points!10

 • Credit utilization (20%): Your score is impacted by how much credit you have access to and how much of it you’re using.
-Most experts recommend keeping your credit utilization ratio under 30%.13 Your credit utilization ratio is determined by dividing how much debt you have by the total amount of credit you have access to.
-VantageScore only considers revolving credit in calculating this ratio.14
+Most experts recommend keeping your credit utilization ratio under 30%.
+Your credit utilization ratio is determined by dividing how much debt you have by the total amount of credit you have access to.
+VantageScore only considers revolving credit in calculating this ratio.12

 • Balances (11%): This component looks at your total owed balances.
 High balances may hurt your score even if you make on-time payments.

-Understanding what each of these components mean and how they impact your VantageScore may help you make choices that could boost your VantageScore over time.
+Understanding what each of these components mean and how they impact your VantageScore may help you make choices that could boost your credit score over time.

-Despite the introduction of the VantageScore 4.0 model in 2017, most lenders continue to use the 3.0 model.17 The main difference between the 3.0 and 4.0 models is the use of trended data in the 4.0 model.18
+Despite the introduction of the VantageScore 4.0 model in 2017, most lenders continue to use the 3.0 model.15 The main difference between the 3.0 and 4.0 is the use of trended data in the 4.0 model.16

-Trended data is a type of credit reporting that includes historical information about a borrower’s behavior over time, which provides a more comprehensive look at a person’s overall credit health.19
+Trended data is a type of credit reporting that includes historical information about a borrower’s behavior over time to provide a more comprehensive look at a person’s overall credit health.

 Ways to Improve Your VantageScore

-• Pay Your Bills on Time: Consistently making payments on time is one of the most influential factors in your VantageScore.
-This includes not just credit card bills, but also rent, utilities, and any loan repayments.
+• Pay your bills on time: Consistently making payments on time is one of the most influential factors in your VantageScore.
+This includes payments on all of your bills, such as those for credit cards, rent, utilities, medical services, and loans.

-• Correct Any Errors: Be sure to review your credit report on a regular basis to make sure there aren’t any errors, such as closed accounts still being reported as open.
-It’s also a good way to check for signs of identity theft, such as accounts you don’t recognize being reported under your name.
+• Correct errors as you find them: Be sure to review your credit report often to make sure there aren’t any errors.
+It’s a good way to check for signs of identity theft such as accounts you don’t recognize being reported under your name.

 Final Thoughts